Policy and Procedure Name:

 is lost time).

-If information is received that causes the claim to meet all of the
+information is received that causes the claim to meet all of the required ACP

-required ACP eligibility rules, the claims management system will generate an
+eligibility rules, the claims management system will generate an allowance

-allowance order and assign the claim to the ACP group.
-See V.B.3.a.i-iii above
+order and assign the claim to the ACP group.
+See V.B.3.a.i-iii above for

-If additional information is still needed to determine if the claim
+additional information is still needed to determine if the claim meets the ACP

-meets the ACP eligibility rules, the claim will be assigned to claims services
+eligibility rules, the claim will be assigned to claims services staff for

-staff for processing.
-Claims services staff will receive a “new claim pending
+processing.
+Claims services staff will receive a “new claim pending ACP” work

 i.